pitchmuc/aepp/docs/main.md

 * tech_id : REQUIRED : Technical Account ID
 * secret : REQUIRED : secret generated for your connection
 * client_id : REQUIRED : The client_id (old api_key) provided by the JWT connection.
+* scopes : REQUIRED : The scope used in the OauthV2 connection.
 * path_to_key : REQUIRED : If you have a file containing your private key value.
+(JWT connection only, deprecated in 2025)
-* private_key : REQUIRED : If you do not use a file but pass a variable directly.
+* private_key : REQUIRED : If you do not use a file but pass a variable directly.(JWT connection only, deprecated in 2025)
 * sandbox : OPTIONAL : If not provided, default to prod
 * connectInstance : OPTIONAL : If you want to return an instance of the ConnectObject class (default False)
 * environment : OPTIONAL : If not provided, default to prod